Availability of Future Renewable and Non-Renewable Energy Supplies

 Estimates of total annual biomass growth on the planet vary widely.
 Groombridge and Jenkins (2002, 10-11) give an estimate of total global biomass at 560 billion tonnes, with an annual growth in the range of 100 to 320 billion tonnes, 45% to 55% of that growth in the ocean.
 Parikka (2004) estimates that there is total of 420 billion tonnes of woody biomass on the planet (equivalent to around 5,900 quads) and 52 billion tonnes (734 quads) in North and Central America.
 The resource is significant - the question is how much of that can be economically and sustainably harvested for use in generating energy.

-Specifically for the United States, the Department of Energy and Department of Agriculture in 2005 adopted a strategic goal of 1 billion annual short tons of biomass production (Perlack et al, 2005), which may be equivalent to as much as 9 quads.
+In 2005 the Department of Energy and Department of Agriculture adopted a strategic goal of 1 billion annual short tons of biomass production (Perlack et al, 2005), which may be equivalent to as much as 9 quads.
 That figure included a broad range of crops and crop residues, as well as municipal waste and animal manure.
 However, since that only represents around 9% of 2009 American energy usage, biomass alone clearly can not provide the solution to America's sustainable energy future.